-This morning a handful of unrelated sites and clients began to report that access to their EIG owned website hosting companies were not allowing them access and had shutdown their hosted services.
-As we began to probe we found that this is a much bigger issue that a simple forgotten password.
+This morning a handful of unrelated sites and clients began to report that access to their EIG-owned website hosting companies was not allowing them to log in and had shutdown their hosted services.
+As we began to probe we found that this is a much bigger issue than a simple forgotten password.

 You may wonder why I am talking about EIG and not the single hosting company directly in this article.
-After talking to a couple others about my morning, I found that several people/companies had this same issue, an EIG owned host company emailed them saying they owed X in payment and in the meanwhile their site/service was shutdown.
-Mind, you not all the people I talked to that had this issue are US based companies.
+After talking to a couple of others about my morning, I found that several people/companies had this same issue, an EIG-owned host company emailed them saying they owed X in payment and in the meanwhile their site/service was shutdown.
+Mind, you not all the people I talked to that had this issue are US-based companies.
 One of the guys I talked to said he got an email about 5 days ago over owing $3 – the total downtime this week has cost him thousands in revenue.
 All over a billing issue.

-Some, in fact many of the companies listed above were good – I dare to say – some even great, way back when.
-But with all good things it must come to an end, and that end was the purchase of said (above listed) company.
+Some, in fact, many of the companies listed above were good – I dare to say – some even great, way back when.
+But with all good things, it must come to an end, and that end was the purchase of said (above listed) company.
 More often than not what occurs is that the newly owned company is reduced to its bare in order to improve and squeeze every ounce of revenue from that company.
-Usually the first item that takes a hit is customer service followed by a slow degradation of its actual service.
+Usually, the first item that takes a hit is customer service followed by slow degradation of its actual service.

 Yes, this does occur with other companies as they get bought and merged with larger parent companies, it’s inevitable.
 However Fool me once, shame on you; fool me twice, shame on me.

-So this morning when a couple clients called to notify me that their email was out (multiple unrelated domains) I dove in.
+So this morning when a couple of clients called to notify me that their email was out (multiple unrelated domains) I dove in.
 MX records looked fine.
-So I went to login to Site5’s backend console, but found my username simply generated a not found error.
+So I went to log in to Site5’s backend console but found my username simply generated a not found error.

 However, since we had manually set the password, the first item todo would be to update the password.
 It updated instantly and without any issue, however, upon trying to log back in I again was locked out with login errors.